alexandertrefz/essence/packages/website/diagnostics.md

 that leaves its text to the lines below it needs no separator.
 The text is lifted into the Documentation either way.

+A `@param` line documents the Parameter at its own position.
+The first line documents the first Parameter, the second the second, and each names its Parameter the way the signature names it: the label, or `_` where the Parameter carries none.
+A line naming the internal name of a labelled Parameter is accepted as well, for as long as the standard library is written that way.

 ### `unknown-documentation-parameter`

-A `@param` named something the Declaration below it does not take.
-Such a tag attaches to nothing, and is rendered into every Hover regardless — a description of a Parameter that the reader cannot find.
-A name is matched against each Parameter's external name first and then its internal one, and an `overload` block's own Documentation may name a Parameter of any of its Overloads.
+A `@param` line stands where the signature has no Parameter — past the last one, or above a Declaration that takes none at all.
+Such a line attaches to nothing, and is rendered into every Hover regardless: a description of a Parameter that the reader cannot find.

+A `§§` block above an `overload` keyword documents the set as a whole, where a position means nothing, so a line there may name a Parameter of any of the Overloads, under either of the names that Parameter is written with.

 A Declaration whose value is not written as a Function Literal is left
 unchecked: `constant alias = greet` is function-valued, but its Parameters survive only in a resolved Type, which keeps no internal names, so a `@param` there cannot be told from a typo.

+### `misnamed-documentation-parameter`

+A `@param` line names a Parameter other than the one at its position.
+The common cause is a line left out rather than a name misspelled: the lines then describe the second Parameter first, and the Diagnostic says which Parameter the written name belongs to.

+### `undocumented-parameter`

+A Parameter that no `@param` line reached.
+A block that writes no `@param` at all documents the Declaration as a whole and is left alone; once a block starts documenting Parameters, it documents every one of them.

 ## Modules